ujjwalguptaofficial/mahal-doc/content/docs/basic/conditional-class.md

 ---
-Title: 'Component'
+Title: 'Conditional class'
-Keywords: 'mahal'
+Keywords: 'class, expression, mahal'
-Description: 'Get started with mahal'
+Description: 'Classes can be added or removed based on some condition'
 ---

 # Conditional class